Do you know the difference between an American Pit Bull Terrier and an American Staffordshire Terrier?

 American Pitbull Terriers make excellent guard dogs because they are vigilant and have a bulky look which makes them appear intimidating although they won’t hurt anyone.

-They’ll alert you to strangers, but aren’t very vocal dogs.
-If they socialize this dog well, they won’t make good watchdogs because they love humans too much to be a threat to them.
+They’ll alert you to strangers but aren’t very vocal dogs.
+If they socialize these dogs well, they won’t make good watchdogs because they love humans too much to be a threat to them.

 American Staffordshire Terrier Personality And Temperament